L’Édifice - Maison Méricant

 - Panels:

-- All panels are numbered.
+- All panels having their numbers printed.

 Content of boxes & complements

-Box cover, panels & buildings (Series H)
+Box cover, panels & buildings

 - Box 0 & 1: Base set: Buildings Louis VIII / Normandic houses.